-This trouble and maintenance free, and quite rare British native climber (The Wood Pea)improves yearly, throwing out enormous numbers of flesh pink flowers on strong stems, being even more vigorous and floriferous than Lathyrus latifolius.
+This rare, trouble and maintenance free, and unusually attractive British native climber improves yearly, throwing out enormous numbers of sizeable, flesh pink flowers on strong stems, being even more vigorous and floriferous than Lathyrus latifolius.
 It is tough and totally hardy and ideal for cloaking a bank where little else will grow, and in winter it dies away to an underground tuber!
 One of the most garden-worthy British native plants.

 Sow seeds at any time onto a good soil-based compost covering seeds with fine grit or compost to approximately their own depth.
 We recommend germinating at 15 to 20 degrees C. Germination may be very slow, perhaps 2-3 months, or sometimes much longer, and these seeds may sometimes wait for spring before emerging.
 Grow on individual seedlings in 3 inch pots before finally planting with climbing support in a well-drained spot or very large pot.